Cava3/PHPSecureAPISkeleton/README.md

 ---
 ## How to use
-1. Download the zip file (or remove the .git folder after cloning)
+1. Download the zip file in releases (or clone the repository and remove the git artefacts)
 2. Put it in your exposed php server (local or docker.
 Docker compose + dockerfile provided lower)
-3. Open your browser to make sure it works (`<ip>/utils/endpoint.php` should return a 602 error in json)
+3. Open your browser to make sure it works (`<ip>/session/connect.php` should return a 602 error in json)
 4. Start coding your branches as you like by creating folders in the root directory
 5. Make sure to use `/utils/endpoint.php` -> `beginEndpoint()` for every endpoint that requires the user to be logged on